Objections & refusals

 Send us your report

-Forward the examination report or provisional refusal you received from IP Australia.
+Forward the examination report, compliance report, or provisional refusal you have received.
 We will review it in detail and identify every ground of objection raised against your application.

 2